srgong/data-migration/README.md

 This pipeline deserializes json files into Plain Old Java Objects (POJOs) and deserializes these objects into Postgresql.

 1) To automate schema translation, POJO skeletons are created using [JSON Schema to POJO](http://www.jsonschema2pojo.org/)
-2) We deserialize JSON using Jackson's[ObjectMapper](https://fasterxml.github.io/jackson-databind/javadoc/2.7/com/fasterxml/jackson/databind/ObjectMapper.html), a popular library used to de/serialize or map Java objects.
+2) We deserialize JSON using Jackson's [ObjectMapper](https://fasterxml.github.io/jackson-databind/javadoc/2.7/com/fasterxml/jackson/databind/ObjectMapper.html), a popular library used to de/serialize or map Java objects.
 3) After establishing a PsqlClient, we create tables for Orders and Users (a Connection is reused for every interaction with the database).

 Further work includes querying the database using SQL scripts to extract a dedicated table for Users, and additional backend work to create Metrics around these datasets.